hero media

 Bowls, bites and bevs – all under one roof

-With more pokie machines than you can shake a quarter at, the Moama Bowling Club and its various venues therein have long been an epicentre of entertainment and community in this little town.
-Not only is it the home of everything from sports bars to ice cream parlours, bistros to legendary bowling lawns, but it’s also a force for good, since the club pours its (sizeable) revenue directly back into the community and organisations around regional Australia.
+The Moama Bowling Club and its various venues therein have long been an epicentre of entertainment and community in this little town.
+Not only is it the home of everything from sports bars to ice cream parlours, bistros to legendary bowling lawns, but it’s also a force for good, with a long history of sponsoring sport clubs and funding community groups around regional Australia.

 The club’s latest arrival, though, is its most exciting yet.